-SUBSTANTIAL CONFORMANCE CLASS TYPE OF SIGN MAXIMUM SIGN AREA (SQ.
+SUBSTANTIAL CONFORMANCE MAXIMUM MAXIMUM LIGHTING CLASS TYPE OF SIGN LOCATION MAXIMUM SIGN AREA (SQ.
 FT.)
-LOCATION REVIEW PERMANENT ON-SITE Wall or Yes 1.
-For premises with 100' or less Not within 1 per street Electronic Display Freestanding frontage and no frontage on a public street the sight Screen (Electronic Message Centers)1 more than 2 maximum sign face area of any distance regardless of freestanding sign shall not triangle. number of street exceed 18 square feet. frontages.
+REVIEW NUMBER HEIGHT (FT.)
+ALLOWED REQUIRED PERMANENT ON-SITE Electronic Display Wall or Yes 1.
+For premises with 100' or less Not within N/A 1 per street Screen (Electronic Freestanding frontage and no frontage on a public street the siaht more than 2 maximum sign face area of any distance Message Centers)1 regardless of freestanding sign shall not triangle. number of street exceed 18 square feet. frontages.
 2. For premises with 100' or greater but less than 200'of frontage on a public street the maximum sign face area of any freestanding sign shall not exceed 32 square feet.
-3. For premises with 200'or greater frontage on a public street the maximum sign face
+3. For premises with 200'or greater frontage on a public street the maximum sign face area of any freestanding sign shall not exceed 50 square feet.
+REMARKS: Limited to nonresidential areas.
+No on-premise freestanding sign shall be located closer than 100 feet from any other on-premise freestanding sign located on the same premise as measured in a radius from the center of the sign base.
+Each image displayed on an electronic display screen1 must be static or depicted for a minimum of 10 seconds.
+Animated images and images which move or give the appearance of movement are prohibited.
+This restriction shall not prohibit the dissolving or replacing of one image with another image.
+Continuous or sequential flashing operation is prohibited